frizatch/2DGeology_in_QGIS/README.md

 # Geologic Maps and Cross Sections in QGIS
-Workshop for QGIS NA 2020 introducing geologic maps and cross-sections to the geology hobbyist
+Workshop for QGIS NA 2020 introducing geologic maps and cross-sections for students and hobbyists

 ![DetailWellsGeologicMap](images/NCARGeologyScreenshot.JPG)
 *Detail of Eldorado Springs Geologic Quadrangle, Wells, 1967*